pola-rs/r-polars/DEVELOPMENT.md

 - macOS: Make sure [Xcode](https://developer.apple.com/support/xcode/)
   is installed.
 - Install [CMake](https://cmake.org/) and add it to your PATH.
+- If generate the website locally, please install [Quarto CLI](https://quarto.org/) and add it to your PATH.
+- Install [Task](https://taskfile.dev/), used as a task runner.

-Note that the `Makefile` in the root directory of the repository provides some useful commands (e.g. `make requirements` to install the required version of Rust toolchain and dependent R packages).
+Note that the `Taskfile.yml` in the root directory of the repository provides some useful commands (e.g. `task setup-dev` to install the required version of Rust toolchain and dependent R packages).

 About Rust code for R packages, see also